DASIHARSHITHA/donar_connect/README.md

 Make giving easy and impactful.

 🛠️ What We Built
-We created a frontend-only web platform using HTML, CSS, and JavaScript to:
+We created a frontend-only web platform using
+-> HTML
+-> CSS
+-> JavaScript

 ✅ Connect donors with the right causes
 ✅ Highlight areas where help is needed most